-Meldruin began counting, and Aiga took a deep breath, braced herself, and set the bone back into place.
-A choked cry half-escaped Meldruin before he could cut it off, and he was panting heavily, several tears linked from his scrunched shut eyes.
-Almost as quickly as she had set the bone, Aiga laid the splints, and tied them off securely, before backing away and giving the boy a moment to compose himself.
+Meldruin began counting.
+Aiga took a deep breath, braced herself, and set the bone back into place.
+A choked cry half-escaped Meldruin before he could cut it off, and he panted heavily, several tears leaking from his scrunched-shut eyes.
+Almost as quickly as she set the bone, Aiga laid the splints and tied them off securely, before she backed away and giving the boy a moment to compose himself.

 “That was a dirty trick,” Meldruin accused, perhaps to hide the slight tremble in his voice.
 “I weren’t ready.”

 Aiga ignored this.
 “Haven’t you finished counting to ten yet?
 I need my rod back now.”

 Looking down, Meldruin slowly managed to unclench his fist from the wooden dowel and drop it into Aiga’s palm.
 “Thank you,” Aiga said, tucking it away amongst her other supplies.
 “Now, try not to jostle that splint too much, and you must not stress the arm for half a season.
 Understand?
 And no more jumping out of tall tress just because Andrey told you to.”